aisyah-t/aisyah-t/README.md

 ### Kia ora, I'm Aisyah 👋

-I'm a budding web developer and lifelong learner who enjoys solving problems and creating using code.
+I'm a software engineer and lifelong learner who enjoys solving problems and creating using code.
 My current strength is in the front end and I believe in using technology for good.

-#### 🐱‍💻 I'm currently learning:
-- TypeScript (with React)
-- GraphQL

-#### 🌱 Up next on my list of things to learn:
-- React Context API

 #### 🌍 Some things about me:

 - 😄 Pronouns: she/her
 - 👯 I’m looking to collaborate on projects in the tech-for-good space.
-- ⚡ Fun facts: I'm a bit of a Thai boxing (Muay Thai) geek and my overseas travel tends to revolve around food.
+- ⚡ Fun facts: I'm a Thai boxing (Muay Thai) geek and my overseas travel tends to revolve around food.

 <!--
 **aisyah-t/aisyah-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.